mckaymaclab/MacLabWbesite/documentation/styling.md

 Contains all the styles for the reusable itmes that are repired on each page (navigation menu, footer)

 2. GENRAL
-This forlder contains the style rules for design elemtns that are repeated in some of the pages. on this file you will find 3 files:
+This folder contains the style rules for design elements that are repeated in some of the pages. on this file you will find 3 files:

     2.1 Buttons